mosi-arch/documents/random-chaos-random-matrix.md

 for more information read [this](https://github.com/mosi-arch/documents/blob/main/prime-number-cryptography.md) and [this](https://github.com/mosi-arch/documents/blob/main/safe-unique-random-number.md)

 ### note
-The fractal each times create from random point of the "plane", so each time unique random drawing.
+The fractal each times create from random point of the "plate", so each time unique random drawing.